bbc/http-transport-emf-stats/README.md

     cacheTimeoutCount: 0,
     cacheConnectionErrorCount: 0
   },
-  cacheAudit: [] // A list of cache events triggered by the cache plugin if enabled.
+  cacheAudit: [] // A list of cache events triggered by the cache plugin.
 It is used for troubleshooting purposes only.
 }
 ```